hypothe/AI4RO2_E/script/README.md

 ```
 python3 run.py (--opt-args)
 ```
-This scripts allows to automatically run multiple instances of a problem under a domain using the enhsp solver cosigering a series of different values of the h and g weights of the used A* heuristic algorithm.
+This scripts automatically runs multiple instances of a specified .pdd problem with the "APE full" domain via the enhsp solver.
+The problem is solved cosigering a series of different values of the h and g weights of the used A* heuristic algorithm.

 If launched with no parameters a default run with the default test problem will be performed, and the results will be saved in a .txt file (by default in the _output_ folder)